 If you know all the directories, you can probably get away without re-installing these.
 However, I like that with the homebrew install; they can find each other.

-Next you need PyQt5, which installation varies by operation system.
+Next, you need PyQt5, which installation varies by operating system.

 On Mac, use homebrew: